JanDornbusch/ClojureWebTutorial/Readme.md

 - [ ] Tutorial  - Extending the project by **ClojureScript** hello world
 - [ ] Tutorial  - Include **Figwheel** a tool that allows to reload the client side code without loosing the applicationstate
 - [ ] Tutorial  - Writing simple **ClojureScript** with **events**
+- [ ] Tutorial  - Internationalisation ways and speed

 ### Part 2 - Guestbook
 - [x] [Tutorial 4 - Creating a **HTML form and data structure** used by guestbooks](/tutorial4/)